CyR1en/VimCord/README.md

 VimCord is a BetterDiscord plugin that brings Vim-style navigation and link hinting to Discord.
 Move around with hjkl, focus panes, and click anything using keyboard-driven hint labels.

-Note: Visual mode is a work in progress.
+Note: This plugin is very much a work in progress.
+Visual mode will be implemented in the future.

 <p align="center">
     <img src="media/image.png" width="426" height="240" alt="No hints"/>